pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2008.md

 Here are some other suggestions:

 <ol><li>Group - Since you can have multiple variables within a single Dim statement, wrap the expression decl in a Group, so that it is clear where the tokens for one variable stop and the next one starts.
 Also simplifies iteration over the returned tokens.</li><li>results names - You have some optional fields in your grammar, which means that getting at the parsed tokens can be tricky.
-As is, you'll end up writing some smelly code like `&quot;if tokens[i].startswith(&quot;(&quot;): # then treat it as shape, otherwise it's the data type&quot;`.
+As is, you'll end up writing some smelly code like `"if tokens[i].startswith("("): # then treat it as shape, otherwise it's the data type"`.
 This is what results names are for in pyparsing.
 If you assign 'name', 'shape', and 'type' results names to the components of the decl expression, you'll be able to access them directly within each grouped set of tokens.
 If you implement Group and results names, you will be able to write this code to process the results:</li></ol>

     vars = dim.parseString(i)
         for var in vars[1:]:  # skip over leading 'Dim' token